-The comprehensive examinations must be completed successfully before the Ph.D. proposal defence is scheduled.
-In normal circumstances, the oral defence must occur within four calendar terms of the student's initial registration in the Ph.D. program.
-Students who do not fulfil this requirement may be asked to withdraw from the program.
+The comprehensive examinations must be completed successfully before the Ph.D. proposal defense is scheduled.
+Under normal circumstances, the written comprehensive and the oral defense must occur within eight terms of a full-time student's initial registration in the Ph.D. program.
+Part-time students should complete the comprehensives within sixteen terms of initial registration in the Ph.D. program.
+Students who do not fulfil this requirement will be asked to withdraw from the program.